|Open Hours||Other||Visitor Services|

 Are there any times when admission to the museum is free?

 Yes.
-On the first Friday of every month through 2011, the museum is pleased to offer its First Fridays program, granting free admission to the museum from 6 to 8 p.m.
-This program is made possible thanks to the generosity of Bloomberg.
+On the first Friday of every month, the museum is pleased to offer its First Fridays program, granting free admission to the museum from 6 to 8 p.m.
+This program is made possible thanks to the generosity of The Wall Street Journal.
 For more information, including the dates on which the First Fridays will fall throughout the year ahead, please follow this link.

 Is the admission price suggested?